dannyhammer/BoidsJS/README.md

 This is written in vanilla JS and HTML, so you can clone this repository and open up the `index.html` file in your browser of choice.

+Alternatively, you can view [this webpage](https://hammerapi.github.io/BoidsJS/) where I've hosted this repository using GitHub Pages.

 ---

 ## Future Ideas